 Typically, a 14T GVW truck carries a payload of 8-9T depending upon the size, volume and types of cargo.
 All the major truck makers are eyeing a higher slice of this growing market by introducing value for money trucks that offer practicality and performance at an affordable cost.
 Ashok Leyland, Mahindra and BharatBenz have formidable products in the overall category.
 In the 14T GVW segment, all of them have equally attractive products.

-Ashok Leyland Ecomet has been a highly successful and proven truck platform that is around for decades.
-BharatBenz, a new entrant in the Indian trucking industry, has got some of the best ICV trucks that have made a mark in the industry within short time.
+Ashok Leyland Ecomet has been a highly successful and proven truck platform for decades.
+BharatBenz, a new entrant in the Indian trucking industry, has got some of the best ICV trucks that have made a mark in the industry within a short time.
 Mahindra, the challenger brand in the overall truck market, was missing from the vital ICV segment, and the company now brings the modern and highly promising Furio range of ICV to take on its rivals.
 We take three products from each one of the OEMs to compare them as to what they offer.

 The Ashok Leyland Ecomet 1415 HE gets the highly reliable H series, 4-cylinder CRS with iGen6 technology engine.
 It produces 150hp of power at a maximum torque of 450 Nm.
 Mahindra Furio 14 is fitted with Mahindra’s in-house mDi Tech.
-This 4-cylinder engine produces 138hp of power at a whopping 525 Nm of torque and tuned to a 6-speed overdrive synchro gearbox packed with the fuel-smart technology for higher mileage.
+This 4-cylinder engine produces 138hp of power at a whopping 525 Nm of torque and is tuned to a 6-speed overdrive synchro gearbox packed with fuel-smart technology for higher mileage.

-The BharatBenz 1415R gets an all-new 4D34i, 4-cylinder engine with the power of 147hp, which churns out 460 Nm of torque, tuned to highly optimized G85, 6-speeds mechanical gearbox with synchromesh gears.
+The BharatBenz 1415R gets an all-new 4D34i, 4-cylinder engine with the power of 147hp, which churns out 460 Nm of torque, tuned to a highly optimized G85, 6-speeds mechanical gearbox with synchromesh gears.

 BharatBenz 1415R cabin gets safety features including seatbelt reminder, demister, daytime running lights, reverse parking assistance and rear camera.
 The comfort feature includes optional AC and HVAC, music system, power windows, central locking, static steering for easy navigation and tilt & telescopic steering.

-Mahindra has also equipped the Furio 14 cabin with comfort and safety, has eight air vents and 4 spoke tilt and telescopic power steering for easier driving.
+Mahindra has also equipped the Furio 14 cabin with comfort and safety, and has eight air vents and 4 spoke tilt and telescopic power steering for easier driving.
 The cabin is a walkthrough and offers generous space that can be used for rest during trips.

 To allow you to carry cargo that high volume or heavy Ecomet 1414HE is available between 14ft to 22ft cargo bodies on wheelbase ranging 3250 mm to 5200 mm.
 Likewise, Furio 14 comes with a high side deck, and a close cargo body and the wheelbase range is 4500 mm, 5100 mm, 5450 mm.
 The 1415R comes in 3360mm, 3760mm, 4250mm, 4800mm and 5050mm wheelbase and 14.6ft, 17ft, 20ft, 22f, 24ft loading span.